Words and Photographs by Rory Anson

 Roger Giffin: Elvis.
 That was what initially sparked it.
 Listening to Elvis on 78s.
-We had what we called Skiffle bands in England…with the washboard and the tea-chest bass, so that got another aspect of it going.
+We had what we called Skiffle bands in England with the washboard and the tea-chest bass, which got another aspect of it going.
 Then Cliff Richard and the Shadows appeared.
-I loved what Hank (Marvin) was doing and there was no way back after that.
+I loved what Hank (Marvin) was doing, and there was no way back after that.

 GC: Tell me about the transition from guitar player to guitar builder.

 RG: I was never really that good a guitar player.
 I could fudge my way through things.
 I’d love to have thought that one day I’d be a rockstar.
-That didn’t happen, but it kind of morphed into building guitars.
+That didn’t happen, but it morphed into building guitars.
 I was playing in a band down in Portsmouth, on the south coast of England.
 We were struggling, no bloody money at all.
 I was playing a copy of a Rickenbacker 12-string at the time.
-I’d taken some of the strings off so that I could play it properly and so that’s what I used.
+I’d taken some of the strings off so that I could play it properly, and so that’s what I used.
 At some point, I decided that I wanted an SG.
 I remember looking in the shop window and thinking, “Ah, look at that.”
 And because I couldn’t afford to buy one, I figured I’d make one.
-My dad being a woodworker was helpful, and I’d dabbled for years, so I went out and bought some wood.
+My dad being a woodworker, was helpful, and I’d dabbled for years, so I went out and bought some wood.
 It wasn’t mahogany, but a piece of something that looked vaguely like mahogany.
 Going by photographs for the shape, I hand cut this thing.
 It took some time, but with a little assistance from my dad, I made something that kind of resembled an SG.
 So I played that for a while and ended up selling it to a guy in another band.
-That was the point at which I thought maybe we can do something with this.
-I made a few others after that…different designs, but that was kind of the start of thinking of it as a business.
+That was the point at which I thought maybe we could do something with this.
+After that, I made a few others, different designs, but that was the start of thinking of it as a business.

 GC: Was that the first guitar that you built?

 RG: No, I’d made a couple of acoustics before that from stuff I bought as a kit.
 Not shaped or anything.
 You’d buy the sides, top, and back, but the neck was already made.
 That was the only thing that I didn’t think that I could handle.
-I made three of those I think.
-I know that I dismantled one of them because I didn’t make the bracing strong enough and the back caved in.
-Another was a twelve-string and I sold it to a guy that I was in a band with.
-I received an email from somebody about six months ago and it turns out that one of these guitars, a six-string, was recently up for sale at an auction.
+I made three of those, I think.
+I know that I dismantled one of them because I didn’t make the bracing strong enough, and the back caved in.
+Another was a twelve-string, and I sold it to a guy I was in a band with.
+I received an email from somebody about six months ago, and it turns out that one of these guitars, a six-string, was recently up for sale at an auction.
 I was quite shocked to find out that it’s still around.